tetracorp/dungeons-of-avalon/docs/_posts/2019-06-11-unused-content.md

 any chest, shop or character inventory, and cannot be obtained.

-* __Kel's Crossbow__: Although Kel's Arrows appear in a chest in the top floor of Rhateph's tower, Kel's Crossbow doesn't.
+* __Kel's Crossbow__: Although Kel's Arrows appear in a chest in the top floor of Rhateph's castle, Kel's Crossbow doesn't.
 The item ID is 0x16 and it also appears in _Dungeons of Avalon II_, where one Kel's Crossbow can be found in a chest.
 * __Gnom Bones__: A set of bones which, if dragged into an empty party member